Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Discussion

-We define our inverse imaging problem in muography as the imprecision of a scattering point in a direction orthogonal to the detector planes, caused by the lack of information to place said scattering point on a given muon's line path.
-For a detector plane parallel to the ground, the muon path between the two sets of detectors will be along the z-direction, with the increased uncertainty in the z-axis resulting in objects appearing to `smear' along this direction --- also referred to as `shadows' or `shadowing'.
-We can see in Figure~\ref{XY_ims} that the segmented images only contain horizontal rebar, despite the associated muon images appearing to contain a rebar grid of vertical and horizontal rebar.
-This is due to the segmentation model being trained to reproduce geometric ground truths that were absent of any smearing artefacts, learning the ability to accurately differentiate between shadows and `true' objects, despite a lack of information along the z-axis.
+We define our inverse imaging problem in muography as the imprecision of a scattering point in a direction orthogonal to the detector planes caused by the lack of information to place said scattering point on a given muon's line path.
+For a detector plane parallel to the ground, the~muon path between the two sets of detectors will be along the z direction, with~the increased uncertainty in the z axis resulting in objects appearing to `smear' along this direction---also referred to as `shadows' or `shadowing'.
+We can see in Figure~\ref{XY_ims} that the segmented images only contain x-aligned rebar, despite the associated muon images appearing to contain a rebar grid of y- and x-aligned rebar.
+This is due to the segmentation model being trained to reproduce geometric ground truths that were absent of any smearing artefacts, learning the ability to accurately differentiate between shadows and `true' objects despite a lack of information along the~z axis.

-We can investigate this phenomenon further by looking at a concrete block sample side-on, by stacking all segmented X-Y plane images back into a 3-dimensional volume and taking a slice along the X-Z plane.
-An example of a side-on slice showing the original, upsampled, segmented, and upsampled and segmented versions at different sampling rates are shown in Figure~\ref{XZ_ims}.
-Despite the model not having any context in the z-plane, segmentation outputs (bottom two panels) show remarkable improvements in object clarity when compared to the muographic images.
-The upsampling model also exhibits a clear improvement to the low sampling rates in panels (a) and (h).
-However, this ability to reduce smearing effects to accurately distinguish smearing artefacts from actual object geometry would be much improved by using a model input which encompasses all three dimensions.
+We can investigate this phenomenon further by looking at a concrete block sample side-on by~stacking all segmented X--Y plane images back into a three-dimensional volume and taking a slice along the X--Z plane.
+An example of a side-on slice showing the original, upsampled, segmented, and~upsampled and segmented versions at different equivalent sampling times is shown in Figure~\ref{XZ_ims}.
+Despite the model not having any context in the z plane, segmentation outputs (bottom two panels) show remarkable improvements in object clarity when compared to the muographic images.
+The upsampling model also exhibits a clear improvement to the low sampling times in panels (a) and (h).
+However, this ability to reduce smearing effects to accurately distinguish smearing artefacts from actual object geometry would be much improved by using a model input which encompasses all three~dimensions.